Netgate is offering COVID-19 aid for pfSense software users, learn more.

 If that tunnel goes down, the second tunnel may be up and inbound traffic from the remote VPC may be sent to your local networks over that tunnel automatically.
 But outbound traffic to your remote VPC would not automatically fail over to the second tunnel.
 In order for you to send your outbound traffic over the second tunnel, you would need to disable the phase 2 associations for the first tunnel and apply the changes.

 To finish setting up the VPN, go back to the wizard and run through it again.
 It should reuse any partial configurations that were generated before it was stopped and create the new elements that are required.

 The charge of specific interest in this case is the hourly charge for a VPN Connection.
 As of this writing, it costs $0.05 (USD) per hour in most regions to have a VPN Connection configured and available.
 AWS will charge whether the VPN Connection is being used or not as long as it is configured.
 This will be configured by the third step of the wizard and will never be removed by pfSense.

 This hasn’t been officially tested, but at least one user has reported that they were able to successfully connect to the GovCloud region.
 They manually added the region us-gov-west-1 to the list of regions in the first step of the wizard and were able to successfully connect to their VPC in that region.
 This may be supported in a future build, but to try without official support, do the following:

 Under the System > Advanced menu, make sure the Enable Secure Shell box is checked.
-This is already done by default on AWS instances, but is off by default on pfSense hardware devices.
+This is already done by default on AWS instances, but is off by default on Netgate hardware devices with pfSense software.